Quick answer

 Presenting a lease as proof of registered address.
 Every major Polish bank requires official registered address confirmation from the population register.
 Your PESEL confirmation letter is the correct document.
 A lease is a private contract — it is not accepted as address proof by any major bank.

 Choosing a bank based on branch proximity.
-PKO BP has the broadest network in Kraków and is frequently the closest branch to any given address.
+The largest retail bank is not the correct first choice for most foreigners.
 For non-EU nationals who need a quick account, it is consistently the wrong first choice.
 Proximity is not a criterion for your first Polish bank account.

 Not checking whether your employer processes payroll through a specific bank.
 If your employer uses ING for payroll, banking at ING means instant salary receipt rather than next-day.
 Ask your employer's HR which bank they use before choosing your account bank.

 Not registering your IBAN in the Twój e-PIT system.
 Tax refunds sent without a registered Polish account default to postal order.
-Register your IBAN at podatki.gov.pl immediately after opening your account.
+Register your IBAN through the official tax portal immediately after opening your account.

 Not opening a JDG business account at the same time as your personal account.
 Doing it in a separate visit doubles the time investment.
 Open both in the same branch visit — CEIDG printout and PESEL are all you need additionally.